 Internal Management System and Key Performance Indicators

-This chapter describes how the Volkswagen Group is managed on the basis of the Group strategy and the key performance indicators used for this purpose.
+This chapter describes how the Volkswagen Group is managed and the key performance indicators used for this purpose.
 In addition to financial measures, our management system also contains nonfinancial key performance indicators.

 In the following, we first describe the internal management process and then explain the Volkswagen Group’s most significant performance indicators, known as the core performance indicators.